andreipfeiffer/manifesto/README.md

 ## 🎖 Leadership

 There is no designated Team Lead as a _role_.
 Leaders exist only as a _trait_.
 This enables the _team_ mindset and avoids _pulling ranks_.

+> It's nice to be important, but it's more important to be nice.

 - **Responsibility lies on the team**
   We are a _self-organizing agile team_.
 If somebody fucks up, the team fucks up.
 You don't have a specific person to blame.
 It's every member's responsibility to make the necessary efforts that the team doesn't fuck up: **do, learn, and help**.